disha098/Shopify-simulation-frontend/README.md

 # Featured Product Section

-A responsive section to display a featured product in a Shopify theme or any frontend project.
+A responsive section to display a featured product in a Shopify theme.

 ## Features